opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 Another example is the `discovery-gce` plugin.
 It is *vital* to folks running in [GCP](https://cloud.google.com/) but useless otherwise and it depends on a dozen extra jars.

+### `sandbox`

+A separate space provided for the community to innovate and add more general purpose experimental features to OpenSearch.
+These modules will be included only in the snapshot distributions.
+Once a certain feature is deemed worthy to be included in the OpenSearch release, it will be promoted to the *modules* directory.
+However, the sandbox modules will not have any other guarantees such as backwards compatibility or long term support and can be removed at any time.

+To exclude the modules from snapshot distributions, use the `enable.sandbox` system property.

+    ./gradlew assemble -Denable.sandbox=false

 ### `qa`

 Honestly this is kind of in flux and we're not 100% sure where we'll end up.
 We welcome your thoughts and help.